The Grove of Narberth – Narberth, Pembrokeshire

 This striking country house was derelict when Neil and Zoe Kedward restored it in 2007.
 Today, it’s a charmingly luxurious hotel.
-Of the two main façades, one is three storeys high, gleaming white and many-windowed; the other is gabled, with Arts & Crafts elements that continue inside.
-There are 25 beautiful bedrooms, including six stunning cottage suites by top interior designer Martin Hulbert, each with a view of the lovely gardens, surrounding fields or Preseli Hills.
+Of the two main façades, one is three storeys high, gleaming white and many-windowed; the other is gabled, with arts & crafts elements that continue inside.
+There are 25 beautiful bedrooms including six newly refurbished cottage suites by top interior designer Martin Hulbert.
+Some come with fabulous new glass box garden lounges; all have a view of the gardens, surrounding fields or Preseli Hills.
 Hulbert was also tasked with a recent refurbishment of the original house’s bedrooms, as well as creating an inviting traditional Welsh-inspired look for the ground floor, with charming vintage and handcrafted elements.
 Dinners in the Fernery restaurant, with stunning wallpaper made from ferns pressed by the team, are a highlight.
-You can also eat more simply in the relaxed, rustic-style Artisan Rooms or al fresco on the front terrace, overlooking the newly added lake and lakeside Mulebox bar (perfect for pre-dinner G&Ts).
+You can also eat more simply in the relaxed, rustic-style Artisan Rooms or al fresco in the courtyard, surrounded by apple trees.
 Whichever you choose, the food is superb; executive chef Douglas Balish’s creations are imaginative, locally sourced and always incredibly delicious.

 +44 (0)1834 860915; thegrove-narberth.co.uk